 Figure D.2 — OMS model key elements

 Upon closer analysis it becomes clear just how similar these models are at their core, as well as how each provides concepts essential for precise description of the data that have been neglected within the other models.
 Both OMS and CIS provide a set of values (Range) over a given extent (Domain).
-However, while the CIS model provides information on the explicit points within the Domain extent for which values are provided (domainSet, usually some sort of grid) as well as the mapping of these points to these values provided within the Range (provided via the coverageFunction), the OMS model provides far more detailed information on the measurement methodology and process via the ObservableProperty, ObservingProcedure and Observer types.
+However, while the CIS model (Figure D.3) provides information on the explicit points within the Domain extent for which values are provided (domainSet, usually some sort of grid) as well as the mapping of these points to these values provided within the Range (provided via the coverageFunction), the OMS model (Figure D.2) provides far more detailed information on the measurement methodology and process via the ObservableProperty, ObservingProcedure and Observer types.